Transparent Trade-offs between Properties of Explanations

-\textbf{Settings.} We consider the problem of explaining some fixed function $f:\mathbb{R}^D\to\mathbb{R}$.
+\textbf{Setting.} We consider the problem of explaining some fixed function $f:\mathbb{R}^D\to\mathbb{R}$.
 We assume that we can query the function for an output $y = f(\*x)$ for any input $\*x$ as well as a gradient $\nabla f(\*x)$.
-Depending on how explanations are requested, we consider two different settings: (i) the \textit{inductive setting}, where the requests for explanations arrive in an online fashion (i.e.\ one input point $\*x^*$ at a time), and (ii) the \textit{transductive setting}, where we are given the full set of input points $\{\*x_n\}_{n=1}^N$ that we will need to explain in advance.
-While the inductive setting is more generally applicable, it is also a more challenging setting; the assumption of the transductive setting will allow us to optimize for a wider range of properties than the inductive setting.
+Depending on how explanations are requested, we consider two different settings: (i) the \textit{inductive setting}, where the requests for explanations arrive in an online fashion (i.e.\ one input point $\*x$ at a time), and (ii) the \textit{transductive setting}, where we are given the full set of input points $\{\*x_n\}_{n=1}^N$ that we will need to explain in advance.
+While the inductive setting is more generally applicable, it is also a more challenging setting (because properties like robustness that rely on simultaneously optimizing explanations at multiple inputs requires us to reason about the entire input domain); the assumption of the transductive setting will allow us to optimize for a wider range of properties.

-\textbf{Explanations.} In this paper, we restrict our focus to local explanations that are based on feature-attributions.
+\textbf{Explanations.} We restrict our focus to local explanations that are based on feature-attributions.
 This is so that we can give concrete definitions of properties such as faithfulness, robustness, and smoothness as an exemplar of our approach.
-We emphasize that the idea of \textit{optimizing explanations for desired properties} remains general.
 In local feature attribution, an explanation $\*E\in\mathbb{R}^D$ is a vector assigning an attribution score to each component of some input point $\*x$.
-In the inductive settings, these explanations are given by a function $E:\mathbb{R}^D\to\mathbb{R}^D$.
+In the inductive settings, these explanations are given by a function $E:\mathbb{R}^D\to\mathbb{R}^D$ (from input to explanation).
 In the transductive setting, we do not assume an explicit explanation function, rather, for each input $\*x_n$, we denote the explanation at $\*x_n$ by $\*w_{E_n}\in\mathbb{R}^D$ and the matrix of explanations for the $N$ inputs as $W_E\in\mathbb{R}^{N\times D}$.

-\textbf{The General Problem.} Fix a set of desired properties $\{\text{prop}_i\}$, each characterized by a loss function $\mathcal{L}_{\text{prop}_i}$.
+\textbf{The General Problem.} We are given a set of desired properties $\{\text{prop}_i\}$, each characterized by a loss function $\mathcal{L}_{\text{prop}_i}$.
 In the inductive setting, these losses are functions of $E$, and in the transductive setting, they are functions of $W_E$.
 Our objective is to find the explanation function $E$---or the explanation matrix $W_E$---that optimizes for the given properties (i.e.\ minimizes their characteristic loss functions):